VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 The `publish` sub-command allows to publish Scala CLI projects to Maven repositories.

+We recommend running [the `publish setup` sub-command](./publish-setup.md) once prior to running `publish`, in order to set missing `using` directives for publishing, but this is not mandatory.

 ## Required settings

 `scala-cli publish` and `scala-cli publish local` might complain about missing settings.